On this page:

 The Class B license allows you to work on cooling systems of 25 tons and under, and heating systems of 1.5 million BTUs/hour and under.

-- Environmental Air Conditioning – includes treating air to control temperature, humidity, cleanliness, ventilation, and circulation to meet human comfort requirements
+Environmental Air Conditioning means treating air to control temperature, humidity, cleanliness, ventilation, and circulation to meet human comfort requirements.

 Multiple License Classes